iridumi/petition/README.md

 ## !!!
-The below link is not functional anymore due to the recent Heroku changes
+The link below is not functional anymore due to the relatively recent Heroku changes
 ## Link

 https://coriander-pet.herokuapp.com/